FarazSiddi/titan/README.md

 This is my first ever python project that is uploaded to the GitHub repository, and will be one of the few projects that I will actively update.

-Reap3r is intended to be a basic moderation bot with a few more interesting commands that will stand out, and is also showcased as a culmination of my knowledge of the python syntax and library.
+Reap3r is intended to be a basic moderation bot with a few more interesting commands that will stand out, and is also showcased as a culmination of my knowledge of the python syntax and libraries.

 More information will be added as time and more ideas will be implemented.